MissKowalik/Frontend_Receptovning/README.md

 - Responsive image layout using **Flexbox** and `gap`
 - Image scaling with `object-fit: cover` for consistent visuals
 - Color and typography customization from the design

+## 🧪 Work in Progress & Branches

+This project is part of my learning journey in frontend development.

+So far, I've created a new branch focused on improving **semantic HTML**:

+🔀 **Branch: `semantic_html`**
+Includes improved use of semantic tags such as `<main>`, `<section>`, `<article>`, and better overall structure to enhance accessibility and readability.

+More improvements will be added in future branches as I continue learning and practicing!